michellab/a3fe/docs/getting_started.rst

 The adaptive equilibration algorithm decides if a set of repeat simulations at a given lambda window have equilibrated by averaging the individual dH/dlam over all repeats, then smoothing the result with block averaging (the block size can be specified when creating simulation runners, e.g. ``calc = ee.Calculation(block_size=1)``).
 If when the gradient of dH/dlam with respect to time falls below some threshold, the calculation is taken to be equilibrated, and the simulations are terminated.
-Otherwise, EnsEquil automatically submits new SLURM jobs.
+Otherwise, a3fe automatically submits new SLURM jobs.
 This algorithm will be refined in future.

-If the input is not parameterised, EnsEquil will parameterise your input with ff14SB, OFF 2.0.0, and TIP3P.
-See "Preparing Input for EnsEquil".
-EnsEquil will solvate your system in a rhombic dodecahedral box with 150 mM NaCl and perform a standard minimisation, heating, and pre-equilibration routine.
+If the input is not parameterised, a3fe will parameterise your input with ff14SB, OFF 2.0.0, and TIP3P.
+See "Preparing Input for a3fe". a3fe will solvate your system in a rhombic dodecahedral box with 150 mM NaCl and perform a standard minimisation, heating, and pre-equilibration routine.

-At present, EnsEquil uses GROMACS to run all set-up jobs, so please ensure that you have loaded the required CUDA and GROMACS modules, or sourced GMXRC.
+At present, a3fe uses GROMACS to run all set-up jobs, so please ensure that you have loaded the required CUDA and GROMACS modules, or sourced GMXRC.
 These GROMACS jobs are also submitted through SLURM, and a unique 5 ns "ensemble equilibration" simulation is run for each of the ``ensemble_size`` repeats.
 For the bound leg, these are used to extract different Boresch restraints for each replicate simulation using the in-built BioSimSpace algorithm (see